gloriasoft/veaury/README.md

 Named slots & scoped slots of Vue = React render props.
 Default slots $ children of Vue = React props.children.
-Name a named slot of Vue starting with 'node:' = React Node.
+A named slot has a name prefixed with `:node` = React Node
 ```vue
 <template>
   <Basic>
     <!--  Render with 'props.slot1()' in React component  -->